luxfi/docs/network/docs/nodes/validate/add-a-validator.md

 NAT traversal to get the node's IP according to its router).
 Failing to do either of these may jeopardize your staking reward.

-## Add a Validator with Core extension
+## Add a Validator with Lux Wallet

-First, we show you how to add your node as a validator by using [Core web](https://core.app).
+First, we show you how to add your node as a validator by using [Lux Wallet](https://wallet.lux.network).

 ### Retrieve the Node ID